His blog can be viewed here .

 Dr. Williams is the EV & Alt.
-Fuel Initiative Director at the UCLA Luskin Center for Innovation and an Assistant Adjunct Professor of Public Policy.
+Fuel Program Director at the UCLA Luskin Center for Innovation and an Assistant Adjunct Professor of Public Policy.
 At UCLA Luskin he is engaged in regional plug-in-electric-vehicle (PEV) readiness planning, assessing the challenges of charging at workplaces and in multi-unit dwellings, tracking PEV sales and expected supply, and comparing vehicle-to-grid (V2G) and repurposed PEV battery-to-grid (B2G) approaches to providing grid-support, energy-storage services.

 Most recently a senior EV and energy researcher at UC Berkeley, he 1) explored electric-fuel implementation with the California Energy Commission, 2) analyzed the energy and GHG impacts of real-world, household use of plug-in and fuel-cell vehicles with Toyota, and 3) investigated PEV battery secondary use.